Eishakhan9211/finance-dashboard/README.md

 Web dashboard for monthly spending: bar chart, optional pie chart, month filter, and transaction table.
 The live app is built with **Next.js** and is ready to deploy on [Vercel](https://vercel.com).
 The original Streamlit version is kept under `streamlit-legacy/` if you want to run it locally with Python.

-## Deploy on Vercel

-1. Push this repository to GitHub (already set up for Next.js in the project root).
-2. In Vercel, **Import Project** → select this repo.
-3. Framework preset: **Next.js** (default).
-Build: `npm run build`, Output: handled automatically.
-4. Deploy.
-No extra environment variables are required for the sample dashboard.

 ## Run Next.js locally